Local Network Access

 If this Document then embeds an about:srcdoc iframe, then the child frame’s Document will have its policy container’s IP address space property set to public.

-If, on the other hand, example.com resolved to a loopback address (say, 127.0.0.1), then the Document created when navigating to https://example.com/document.html will have its policy container's IP address space property set to loopback.
+If, on the other hand, example.com resolved to a local address (say, 127.0.0.1), then the Document created when navigating to https://example.com/document.html will have its policy container’s IP address space property set to local.

 This section is non-normative.